niboobin/B-Inventory/README.md

  ## Event-Driven Programming Paradigm

+ Event-driven programming paradigm is a programming paradigm where the flow of a program is determined by events that occur during its execution.
+One of the implementation in this assignment is when we try to add new item and update the display of books without refreshing the page. in code document.getElementById("button_add").onclick = addProduct;, document.getElementById("button_add")try to get the ID button_add, which is the button inside the form. .onclick is an event handler that specifies what should happen when the button is clicked. addProduct is a JavaScript function defined earlier in the code that is responsible for making an asynchronous request to add a new book to the collection and refreshing the display of books.

  ## Implementation of asynchronous programming in AJAX

+ Asynchronous programming in AJAX allows web applications to make HTTP requests to a server and receive data without blocking the main execution thread of the browser.
+This enables web pages to remain responsive and update their content dynamically without requiring full page reloads.

  ## The implementation of AJAX is done using the Fetch API rather than the jQuery library.
 Compare the two technologies and write down your opinion which technology is better to use